greenelab/manubot-gpt-manuscript/manuscript.md

 If a paragraph belongs to a non-standard section, then a default prompt will be used to perform a basic revision only.
 The prompt for the Methods section includes the formatting of equations with identifiers.
 All sections' prompts include these instructions: *"the text grammar is correct, spelling errors are fixed, and the text has a clear sentence structure"*, although these are only shown for abstracts.
+Our tool allows the user to provide a custom prompt instead of using the default ones shown here.
 ](images/figure_1.svg "AI-based revision applied on a Manubot manuscript"){#fig:ai_revision width="75%"}

-We implemented an AI-based revision infrastructure in Manubot [@doi:10.1371/journal.pcbi.1007128], a tool for collaborative writing of scientific manuscripts.
+The Manubot AI Editor is an AI-based revision infrastructure built into Manubot [@doi:10.1371/journal.pcbi.1007128], a tool for collaborative writing of scientific manuscripts.
 Manubot integrates with popular version control platforms such as GitHub, allowing authors to easily track changes and collaborate on writing in real time.
 Furthermore, Manubot automates the process of generating a formatted manuscript (such as HTML, PDF, DOCX; Figure {@fig:ai_revision}a shows the HTML output).
+Built on this modern and open paradigm, our Manubot AI Editor ([https://github.com/manubot/manubot-ai-editor](https://github.com/manubot/manubot-ai-editor)) includes three components:
+1) a Python library that provides classes and functions to read the manuscript content and its metadata, calls the LLM for automatic text revision, and writes the results back;
+2) a GitHub Actions workflow that uses our Python library within GitHub to preserve provenance information for transparency;
+3) a prompt generator that integrates the manuscript's metadata using prompt templates to generate section-specific prompts for each paragraph (Figure {@fig:ai_revision}b).

-Built on this modern and open paradigm, our AI-based revision software was developed using GitHub Actions, which allows the user to easily trigger an automated revision task on the entire manuscript or specific sections of it.
+The GitHub Actions workflow allows the user to easily trigger an automated revision task on the entire manuscript or specific sections of it.

-When the user triggers the action, the manuscript is parsed by section and then by paragraph (Figure {@fig:ai_revision}b) and passed to the language model along with a set of custom prompts.
+When the user triggers the action, the manuscript is parsed by section and then by paragraph (Figure {@fig:ai_revision}b) that are passed to the language model along with a set of custom prompts.
 The model then returns a revised version of the text.
 Our workflow then uses the GitHub API to generate a new pull request, allowing the user to review and modify the output before merging the changes into the manuscript.
 This workflow attributes text to either the human user or to the AI language model, which may be important in light of potential future legal decisions that alter the copyright landscape around the outputs of generative models.